mattbrock/genrify/README.md

 * Code could be made more modular by splitting parts off into more repeatable functions.
 * Select from albums other than the 50 most recently added.
-* Be able to handle more than 50 playlists.
+* Be able to handle more than 50 playlists, and format playlist list better.
+* Improve interface, ideally by migrating to a web-based UI.